phpstan/phpstan-src/README.md

 ### Building

-Initially you need to run `composer install`, or `composer update` in case you are working in a folder which was build before.
+Initially you need to run `composer install`, or `composer update` in case you are working in a folder which was built before.

 Afterwards you can either run the whole build including linting and coding standards using